smitthhyy/server_monitor_and_alerter/README.md

 Alerting behavior:
 - CPU and Network: alert after 5 consecutive failures
 - All others: alert after 1 failure
+- Can be overridden in config.yaml for specific items

 ## Requirements
 - Linux server with systemd (for optional service mode)